officio-indrajeet/DSA/README.md

-# Data Structures And algorithms:
+# Data Structures And Algorithms:

 ### Arrays:
 1. How to input from user